mvidner/model-m/README.md

 The model started as an extension of [seirsplus model](https://github.com/ryansmcgee/seirsplus) adding more states.
 Later it started to diverge by modifying the simulation cycle.
-Currently, the main diffence is the state-update only once a day and possibility of plugin callback policy function that may modify the given graph (i.e. delete or weaken adges for nodes in quarantine).
+Currently, the main difference is the state-update only once a day and possibility of plugin callback policy function that may modify the given graph (i.e. delete or weaken adges for nodes in quarantine).
 See [doc/model.pdf](doc/model.pdf) for more details